IlhamriSKY/ojs-journal-scraper-aptik/README.md

 # OJS Journal Scraper

-This is a Python-based scraper for extracting metadata from academic journals hosted on **Open Journal Systems (OJS)**.
-It supports both OAI-PMH and HTML scraping, with Cloudflare bypassing using `cloudscraper`.
+This is a Python-based starter kit for scraping academic journal websites powered by Open Journal Systems (OJS).
+It supports both OAI-PMH and HTML scraping, with examples from several university journal websites, particularly from APTIK members, making it easy to adapt, extend, and customize for similar platforms or research purposes.

 ## 🧰 Python Version